Self build insurance is essential!

 Another type of insurance you will almost certainly need is structural defects liability insurance, commonly known as a structural or building warranty.
 On completion this provides 10 years of cover and is a 'must have' for mortgage lenders.

-The insurance needs for self build are unique and as with the mortgage market, the number of products tailored to their specific needs has increased with it's popularity.
+The insurance needs of people building their own homes are unique and as with the mortgage market, the number of products tailored to their specific needs has increased with it’s popularity.

 Insurance requirements are not dissimilar to those of a small developer.
 Add to the building site insurance a number of personal insurance requirements and you’ve got something unique.